Lady Idina Sackville

-Lady Myra Idina Sackville (26 February 1893 – 5 November 1955) was an English aristocrat and member of the Happy Valley set.
-Her behaviour and lifestyle scandalised middle class society.
+Lady Myra Idina Sackville-West (26 February 1893 – 5 November 1955) was an English aristocrat and member of the Happy Valley set.
+Divorced five times, Lady Idina's behaviour and lifestyle scandalised upper-class Edwardian society.

 Early life

-Lady Myra Idina Sackville was born on 26 February 1893 and was known by her middle name, Idina.
-She was the daughter of Gilbert Sackville, 8th Earl De La Warr (1869–1915) and the former Lady Muriel Agnes Brassey.
-She had two younger siblings, sister Lady Avice (wife of Sir Stewart Menzies) and brother Herbrand Sackville, 9th Earl De La Warr.
-After her mother died in August 1930, her father remarried to Hilda Mary Clavering Tredcroft, daughter of Colonel Charles Lennox Tredcroft.
+Lady Myra Idina Sackville-West (her family, descended of the House of De La Warr West, usually omitted the "West") was born in 1893 at Buckhurst Park, her family's seat in Sussex.
+She was known by her middle name, Idina.
+She was the daughter of Lady Muriel Agnes Brassey and Gilbert Sackville-West, Viscount Cantelupe (1869–1915), who in 1896 succeeded his father as the 8th Earl De La Warr.
+She had two younger siblings, sister Lady Avice (wife of Sir Stewart Menzies) and brother Herbrand.
+After her parents divorced in 1902, as a result of her father's adultery with an actress, he remarried to Hilda Mary Clavering Tredcroft, daughter of Colonel Charles Lennox Tredcroft.
+Her mother went on to support a range of causes including women's suffrage.

 Her paternal grandparents were Reginald Sackville, 7th Earl De La Warr and the Hon.
 Constance Baillie-Cochrane (daughter of Alexander Baillie-Cochrane, 1st Baron Lamington).
 Her cousin was the writer Vita Sackville-West (only child of cousins Victoria Sackville-West and Lionel Sackville-West, 3rd Baron Sackville).
-Her mother was the daughter of Thomas Brassey, 1st Earl Brassey, and Anna Allnutt (daughter of merchant John Allnutt).
-Her uncle was Thomas Brassey, 2nd Earl Brassey and her aunt was Marie Freeman-Thomas, Marchioness of Willingdon.
+Her maternal grandparents were Thomas Brassey, 1st Earl Brassey, and author Anna Allnutt.
+Her maternal great grandfather was merchant John Allnutt, her uncle was Thomas Brassey, 2nd Earl Brassey, and her aunt was Marie Freeman-Thomas, Marchioness of Willingdon.